Core modules of the Full Apprenticeship Course (assessed, certified):

 A limited number of places are currently available at

-This is for people who want to get on the course and learn but are experiencing financial difficulties of some sort.
+The discounted payments are for people who want to get on the course and learn but are experiencing financial difficulties of some sort.
 Maybe it's due to COVID, maybe you are on a tight budget due to something else.
 I hope that this discount will help you.

 How to Join